SirGoodenough/HA_Blueprints/Scripts/play_media_file_script.md

 ## 📑 Changelog

+* **2023-07-17**: Add ability to feed message and media_player & file type change to script on the fly.
 * **2023-03-01**: Add Author Tag.
 Bump HA required Version to 2023-3-0
 * **2022-12-12**: Add Update Method Note, minor code change.
 * * Name of Blueprint may have changed meaing you have to re-download with a new link.